 Uber went public on May 10th of 2019.
 They’ve only been on the stock market for little over a month, but have already caused a storm with investors.
 Uber’s stock started out as $45 per share, and it’s only decreased in value.
 After launching at $45 per share, Uber ended May 10th at $41.57 per share.
 Three days later on May 13th, the stock hit an all-time low at $37.10 per share.
 It’s steadily increased since then but still hasn’t gone above its opening price of $45.
 On June 5th, it actually hit $45 per share, but then quickly declined and hasn’t caught up since.
 Some analysts say that you should stay far away from Uber’s stock, while others think buying is a smart move.
 So, what does the future of Uber look like?

 Uber’s IPO was probably the most hyped technological event since Facebook became public in 2012.
-People know that Uber is losing money, but the allure of investing in another “Amazon” is too much to keep people away from putting their money into Uber.
+People know that Uber is losing money, but the allure of investing in another “Amazon” is too much to keep people away.
 However, there’s a problem: Uber has burned more money in the past 9 months than Amazon did in 7 years.
 This is alarming and should be a HUGE red flag to investors.
 The company is spending so much money that just to break even seems like an insurmountable task.

 Recent reflections say Uber is losing around $1 billion per quarter.
 The company simply doesn’t charge its users enough to make up for these losses.
 Here in the Tampa area, here’s a pricing outlook for an Uber X (the standard one):